 Not all types of varicose or spider veins are the same, which is why there are a number of effective, advanced treatments available for problem veins.
 Sclerotherapy treatment is typically the treatment of choice for spider veins and for small varicose veins.
 In fact, at Metro Vein Centers, our board-certified doctors and surgeons refer to it as the gold standard for eliminating unsightly spider veins.

 What to Expect During and After Sclerotherapy Treatment

-2. A Few Side Effects
+2. There are Very Few Side Effects with Sclerotherapy

-3. A Short Recovery Time
+3. Sclerotherapy Has a Short Recovery Time

-Following treatment, it’s advised that you get up and walk a bit right after the treatment, to help the blood flow through the veins and to minimize the risk for blood clots.
-You’ll be able to get back to work or other regularly scheduled activities the next day.
+Following treatment, it’s advised that you get up and walk a bit in order to help the blood flow through the veins and to minimize the risk for blood clots.
+You’ll be able to get back to work or other regularly scheduled activities the same day.